High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people worldwide (

-In addition to dairy, you can get calcium from collard greens and other leafy greens, beans, sardines and tofu.
+In addition to dairy, you can get calcium from collard greens and other leafy greens, beans, sardines, and tofu.
 Here is a list of calcium-rich plant-based foods.

-Bottom Line: Calcium-rich diets are linked to healthy blood pressure levels.
-Get calcium through dark leafy greens and tofu, as well as dairy.
+Bottom line: Calcium-rich diets are linked to healthy blood pressure levels.
+You can get calcium by eating dark leafy greens and tofu, as well as dairy.

 Some natural supplements may also help lower blood pressure.
 Here are some of the main supplements that have evidence behind them:

-- Aged garlic extract: Aged garlic extract has been used successfully as a stand-alone treatment and along with conventional therapies for lowering blood pressure (44, 45).
+- Aged garlic extract: Researchers have used aged garlic extract successfully as a stand-alone treatment and along with conventional therapies for lowering blood pressure (

-Bottom Line: Several natural supplements have been investigated for their ability to lower blood pressure.
+Bottom line: Researchers have investigated several natural supplements for their ability to lower blood pressure.

 Magnesium is an important mineral that helps blood vessels relax.

-While magnesium deficiency is pretty rare, many people don’t get enough.
+While magnesium deficiency is pretty rare, many people don’t get enough magnesium in their diet.

-Bottom Line: Magnesium is an important mineral that helps regulate blood pressure.
+Bottom line: Magnesium is an essential mineral that helps regulate blood pressure.
 It can be found in a wide range of whole foods, including legumes and whole grains.

 High blood pressure affects a large proportion of the world’s population.

-While drugs are one way to treat the condition, there are many other natural techniques that can help.
+While drugs are one way to treat the condition, there are many other natural techniques that can help, including eating certain foods.

 Controlling your blood pressure through the methods in this article may, ultimately, help you lower your risk of heart disease.